LaCAfe/LIWC2015pt/README.md

 LIWC lexicons are available for download in www.liwc.net/dictionaries.

-When using the Brazilian Portuguese LIWC2015 dictionary (LIWC2015pt) for academic purposes, please cite our two article:
+When using the Brazilian Portuguese LIWC2015 dictionary (LIWC2015pt) for academic purposes, please cite our two articles: